Jonathan L. Zittrain

 Professor, Harvard John F. Kennedy School of Government

-He is a member of the Board of Directors of the Electronic Frontier Foundation and the Board of Advisors for Scientific American.
-He has served as a Trustee of the Internet Society, and as a Forum Fellow of the World Economic Forum, which named him a Young Global Leader, and as Distinguished Scholar-in-Residence at the Federal Communications Commission, where he previously chaired the Open Internet Advisory Committee.
-His book The Future of the Internet -- And How to Stop It is available from Yale University Press and Penguin UK -- and under a Creative Commons license.
-Papers may be found at <http://www.jz.org>.
+Zittrain is a member of the American Academy of Arts and Sciences and the Board of Directors of the Electronic Frontier Foundation.
+He has served on the Board of Advisors for Scientific American, as a Trustee of the Internet Society, and as a Forum Fellow of the World Economic Forum, which named him a Young Global Leader.
+He was the Distinguished Scholar-in-Residence at the Federal Communications Commission, where he chaired the Open Internet Advisory Committee.
+His book, The Future of the Internet - And How to Stop It, predicted the end of general purpose client computing and the corresponding rise of new gatekeepers.
+It is available from Yale University Press and Penguin UK, and under a Creative Commons license.
+That and other works may be found at <jz.org>.